 Deferred income taxes are calculated under the asset and liability method.
 Deferred income taxes are provided for the differences between the basis of assets and liabilities for financial reporting and income tax purposes at the enacted tax rates.
 A valuation allowance is established when necessary to reduce deferred tax assets to the amount that is expected to more likely than not be realized.
-Several of the Company's majority owned subsidiaries have deferred tax assets recorded at December 31, 2021 which in total amount to approximately \$90.4 million.
-This deferred tax asset is net of \$9.4 million of valuation allowance primarily associated with the realization of foreign net operating losses, domestic tax credits and the limitation on the deduction of interest expense.
+Several of the Company's majority owned subsidiaries have deferred tax assets recorded at December 31, 2022 which in total amount to approximately \$99.1 million.
+This deferred tax asset is net of \$21.1 million of valuation allowance primarily associated with the realization of domestic and foreign net operating losses, domestic and foreign tax credits and the limitation on the deduction of interest expense.
 These deferred tax assets are comprised primarily of reserves not currently deductible for tax purposes.
-The temporary differences that have resulted in the recording of these tax assets is dependent on generating sufficient future taxable income at those subsidiaries with deferred tax assets.
+The temporary differences that have resulted in the recording of these tax assets may be used to offset taxable income in future periods, reducing the amount of taxes required to be paid.
+Realization of the deferred tax assets is dependent on generating sufficient future taxable income at those subsidiaries with deferred tax assets.
 Based upon the expected future results of operations, the Company believes it is more likely than not that those subsidiaries with deferred tax assets will generate sufficient future taxable income to realize the benefit of existing temporary differences, although there can be no assurance of this.
 The impact of not realizing these deferred tax assets would result in an increase in income tax expense for such period when the determination was made that the assets are not realizable.